kilicbaran/cheatsvelte/README.md

 # CheatSvelte

-A cheatsheet for Svelte and Sveltekit.
+A cheat sheet for Svelte and Sveltekit.

 <!-- ### Installation